digel4/maze-game/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 A maze game where the maze is generated through a algorithm which creates squares with at least one access point and eventually leads to the end of the maze.
+All the maze walls are affected by physics at completion and they all tumble down to the bottom of the screen!

 <p align="right">(<a href="#top">back to top</a>)</p>